 I printed off ten resumes (with absolutely no relevant experience) and carried them around downtown, pursuing any potential print, public relations, and/or TV news opportunities.

 My first stop was at NBC Tower: the iconic skyscraper situated at what I had deemed to be the most perfect location, the famed Michigan Avenue and Chicago River.

 I couldn’t get past security, so I told the guard I wanted to apply for an internship and left him a copy of my resume.
-Within a couple hours, I got a call from a 312 (Chicago!) phone number.
+Within a couple of hours, I got a call from a 312 (Chicago!) phone number.

 Yes!
 That was easy!

 Not so fast.

 It was a production assistant from the Judge Mathis Show, which films inside NBC Tower.
 He took my resume and asked when I could start.
 Not precisely the unpaid summer work I was looking for, but it was something, and this inexperienced beggar was not worthy of being a chooser.